vahidhedayati/ajaxdependancyselection/README.md

  # Multi dimension auto complete:

  	g:autoCompletePrimary  - Methods: Controller: autoCompletePrimary | Actions: autocompletePrimaryAction
- 	g:autoCompletePrimary  - Methods: Controller: autoCompleteSecondary | Actions:  autocompleteMiddleAction & autocompleteSecondaryAction
+ 	g:autoCompletePrimary  - Methods: Controller: autoCompleteSecondary | Actions:   autocompleteSecondaryAction

-Above example expanded means a primary is called with its action, a secondary is initially called with a middle action and completed with secondary action
+Above example expanded means a primary is called with its action, a secondary can be called as many times as required last call should not include:
+# setId

 2. 2 domain classes that depend on each other here is an example: